-Today, in a special guest post, we welcome back Miche Rayment, founder of The Hire Effect™, who joins us to share tips on how to hire the right people and why it’s more important than just hiring more people.
+Today, in a special guest post, we welcome back Miche Rayment, founder of The Hire Effect™, who joins us to share tips on hiring the right people, and why it’s more important than just hiring more people.

 The author Jim Collins brought us a powerful metaphor for running a business.

 He asked us to think of our business as a bus.
 Then he asked two important questions: Do we have the right people on the bus?
 And are they on the right seats?

 Using this metaphor is powerful because you aren’t just trying to fill a gap by hiring more people, you are being intentional about establishing a culture, and equally as important, intentional about accomplishing your vision.
 But how in the world do you know if you have the right people and if they’re in the right seats?
 This is something many authors and business leaders have hinted at but have not been clear on how to actually do.